lpabst/chess/README.md

 Current State: Able to play the game like normal, but without au passant.
 AI works but only picks its moves at random

 Future Steps:
+    - Upgrade AI
+    - Alert user when they are put in check
     - Add in au passant
     - When pawn reaches last row, allow choice instead of forcing queen as replacement